 - A. Postings will be displayed in officially-designated locations in each of the District's buildings and entered into a voice mailbox.
-The message shall include at least the posting date and closing date. - B. Openings will be supported by a job description and any other special qualifications required for the position, as well as procedures for applying. - 6.3 Assignment.
+The message shall include at least the posting date and closing date. - B. Openings will be supported by a job description and any other special qualifications required for the position, as well as procedures for applying. - C. Current employees who meet all reasonable qualifications for a job posting shall be interviewed and fully considered prior to interviewing other applicants. - 6.3 Assignment.
 An 'assignment' shall mean the placement of an employee in a specific building.
 To assure that pupils are taught by employees working within their areas of competence, employees shall not be assigned, except in accordance with the regulations of the State Board of Education, to subjects, grades, and/or other classes outside their teaching certificates, endorsements, and/or minor fields of study or qualifications in specialty areas.
 Normally, employees shall be notified in writing no less than sixty (60) days prior to any substantive changes in their teaching assignment.
 Reassignments within a building may occur prior to posting of open positions. - 6.4 Transfer: A 'transfer' shall mean a change of assignment from one building to another.
 Current employees, if they meet all reasonable qualifications for the posted position, shall be interviewed and fully considered prior to interviewing other applicants. - 6.5 Involuntary Transfer: An 'involuntary transfer' shall mean the reassignment of an employee when the employee does not seek the reassignment.